 NOTE 7: The location validity information is used to aid the UE where to search for the SNPNs in the Credentials Holder controlled prioritized list of SNPNs and GINs and is not used for any area restriction enforcement.

-For an SNPN-enabled UE with PLMN subscription, the Credentials Holder controlled prioritized lists of preferred SNPNs and GINs may be updated by the Credentials Holder using the Steering of Roaming (SoR) procedure as defined in Annex C of TS 23.122 [17].
+For an SNPN-enabled UE with PLMN subscription, the Credentials Holder controlled prioritized lists of preferred SNPNs and GINs and the Credentials Holder controlled prioritized lists of preferred SNPNs and GINs for access for Localized Services may be updated by the Credentials Holder using the Steering of Roaming (SoR) procedure as defined in Annex C of TS 23.122 [17].